 Upcycle Cardboard For Forts

-What kid doesn’t look a good fort?
+What kid doesn’t love a good fort?
 Repurposed cardboard boxes, especially sturdy ones like those from Amazon, make great foundations for forts.
 Use them to build secret hideouts, hallways, or little nooks and crannies inside a larger blanket fort to really take your fort game to the next level.
+You can also check out these ideas for some epic forts to make at home.
 Your kids will thank you.

 Use Cardboard As Art Supply